trufl/password-generator/README.md

 ## Usage

 To generate a new password click on the red button.
 The application should then display a series of prompts to collect information on how long you want your password to be and what type of characters you would like included.
 Then after you have entered an acceptable password length (between 8 and 128 charcters) and made at least one character selection your new password will be displayed in the dislay box.
+To visit the deployed application follow this link: https://trufl.github.io/password-generator/

     ```md